51 Brilliant Real Estate Tips for Buyers to Edge Past the Competition

 Closing costs are one-time costs that go along with your home purchase, and you pay them on — you guessed it — closing day.
 And they can really add up, too.

 Closing costs typically add up to around 2% to 5% of the total loan amount, and they’re paid in cash (a wire transfer or cashier’s check is typically acceptable).
-They include things like lender and broker fees, plus third-party fees like transfer taxes, escrow fees, the appraisal, homeowner’s insurance, and more.
+They include things like lender and broker fees, plus third-party fees like transfer taxes, escrow fees, appraisal fees, homeowner’s insurance, and more.

 Yet despite the fact that these expenses come with every home purchase, around half of buyers are totally surprised by their closing costs when it comes time to seal the deal.